tomlatham/pp6calculator/README.md

 pp6calculator - A simple command line calculator
 ================================================
-This is the README for the pp6calculator project.
+This is the README for the pp6calculator project, part of the MPAGS PP6 course on software development with C++.

 Authors
 -------